 We’ve all heard that it takes 21 days to form a habit, but unfortunately, that’s not exactly true.
-It can take closer to 60 days to stick to new habits which is pretty daunting to think about.
+It can take closer to 60 days to stick to new habits.

-And then there’s my current habit of snoozing my alarm that I’m determined to change (well, sort of determined, otherwise it would have happened by now, right?).
+And then there’s my current habit of snoozing my alarm which I’m determined to change.

 It’s overwhelming to create new habits, especially if you keep trying and failing.
-Though we may blame it on lack of our own willpower or ability, that’s not a good enough reason to stop trying.
+Though we may blame it on a lack of willpower or ability, there’s way more that goes into habit formation than we think.

 In this post, I’m sharing what mindset shifts need to happen to help you form new habits and make them stick.

-Going from bad habit to good habit can be frustrating when you’re having trouble maintaining it.
+Going from bad habit to good habit can be frustrating.

 If you’re not making progress and keep going back to your old habits, you might create a story in your mind that you don’t have the willpower to do it.